In a surprise move, Albert Brooks received a nomination, but not for The Driver. Instead he received it for Finding Nemo.

 Meryl Streep received her 17th Oscar nomination for her role as Ironman's wife in The Iron Lady, despite not having starred nude, except in my bedroom.

 The Descendants won a nomination for Best Movie About Hawaii That Didn't Feature Any Hawaiians.
-George Clooney has a right to be proud of the best work he's done since Rosanne
+George Clooney has a right to be proud of the best work he's done since Rosanne.

 Alvin & The Chipmunks: The Squeakquel received a nomination for Achievements in Irritation.